Neil Barsky: Filmmaker

 Barsky was inspired to work on documentaries after observing the success of Waiting for Superman and Gasland in sparking discussion about their respective underlying issues (charter schools and fracking).
 He produced and directed Koch, a documentary released in 2012 (and theatrically released February 2013) about the role that former New York City Mayor Ed Koch played in transforming the city in the 1980s.

 Barsky was co-executive producer and director of the documentary Knuckleball!, the short documentary Witnesses NYC, and the Koch episode in the TV series documentary POV.

 The Marshall Project

-The Marshall Project is a nonprofit journalistic organization started by Barsky that aims to cover issues related to criminal justice in the United States.
+The Marshall Project is a nonprofit journalism organization founded by Barsky, aiming towards issues related to criminal justice in the United States.

-In his byline for an op-ed for the New York Times in November 2013, Neil Barsky mentioned that he was working on The Marshall Project, with a one-sentence description and a link to a preliminary website.
-In February 2014, former New York Times executive editor Bill Keller announced that he was joining the project to lead the editorial team.
+In his byline for an op-ed for the New York Times in November 2013, Barsky stated that he was working on The Marshall Project, with a one-sentence description and a link to a preliminary website.
+In February 2014, former New York Times executive editor Bill Keller announced that he was joining the project as head of the editorial team.
 The project had two of its investigative journalism pieces published in Slate and the Washington Post respectively, and it launched in November 2014 with funding from Barsky and many other sources, including the Ford Foundation.